medizininformatik-initiative/fts-next/docs/cd-agent/deidentificator.md

   high enough to make reverse computation practically infeasible.
 * The `maxDateShift` must be in a valid ISO-8601 duration format.
 Refer to [ISO-8601 documentation](https://en.wikipedia.org/wiki/ISO_8601) for more details.
-* Mount the configuration files (`deidentifhirConfig` and `scraperConfig`) into the Docker container if the agent runs in a containerized environment.
-Ensure the paths are accessible to the agent at runtime.
+* Mount the configuration file (`deidentifhirConfig`) into the Docker container if the agent runs in a containerized environment.
+Ensure the path is accessible to the agent at runtime.